zhudaxia001/emnlp-anonymous/README.md

         ├── normal_sft/
         └── reject_sft/
 ```
+Hence, you only need to fine the right order and run .sh as the paper claims.
 2、For three-stage curriculum reinforcement learning (GRPO), execute the following stages:
 ### Stage 1: Judge
 The placeholders are included for you to replace with your actual paths.